Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-About the time we finished our design goals and were starting to code, we were almost thrown for a loop.
+About the time we finished our design goals and were starting to code, we were kinda thrown for a loop.
 Another team came to us and said they had a problem that wasn't about configuration, and they wanted to know if the new configuration service could solve it.

 Our software is used world-wide.
 It's translated into I-don't-even-know-how-many languages, and each customer's platform is customized and translated into the languages their employees need.
-That means we have default translations to a bunch of different languages, each of which can be overridden by the customer.
+That means we have default translations to a bunch of different languages, each of which might be overridden by the customer.

-We spent two hours reviewing the translation service's needs, looking for the gaps between what we were already building and what they required.
+We spent two hours together reviewing the translation service's needs, looking for the gaps between what we were already building and what they needed.
 We didn't find any.
 Our design goals fit their needs exactly.

 I think that was the moment I realized that we were actually building a database.